Use Kalshi promo code 'SBR' for bonus.

 The range of events feels similar to high-level books, with football, basketball, baseball, hockey, soccer, tennis, golf, esports, and MMA, plus niche competitions like Aussie Rules, chess, lacrosse, and rugby.
 While they add variety, it’s worth noting that some of these smaller markets can have lower liquidity, leading to fewer active traders and wider price gaps.

-Where Kalshi truly separates itself is outside of sports, with politics and financial markets being among the deepest and most active on the platform.
-You’ll find contracts on everything from major geopolitical events, such as the US-Iran nuclear deal, to economic indicators, including interest rates, stock indexes, currencies, and commodities.
+Where Kalshi truly separates itself is outside of sports, with politics and financial markets among the most active and deepest on the platform.
+If you use Kalshi in states where sportsbooks are legal, you’ll still find contracts on everything from major geopolitical events, such as the US-Iran nuclear deal, to economic indicators, including interest rates, stock indexes, currencies, and commodities.
 These markets tend to attract higher trading volume, which generally translates to smoother pricing and better opportunities to enter and exit positions.

 One of the more interesting options at Kalshi is the mention markets.
 Here, you’ll be trading on politicians saying certain phrases during their next speech or how many times a sports announcer will call a player’s name.
 It’s a unique option that you won’t find on most prediction market apps.